Trump threatens social media companies after Twitter fact-checks him

-President Donald Trump on Wednesday threatened social media companies with new regulation or even shuttering after Twitter moved a day earlier to add fact checks to two of his tweets.
+President Donald Trump on Wednesday threatened social media companies with new regulation or even shuttering a day after Twitter added fact checks to two of his tweets.

 The president can’t unilaterally regulate or close the companies, which would require action by Congress or the Federal Communications Commission.
 But that didn’t stop Trump from angrily issuing a strong warning.